Pipe Marking & Pipe Corrosion Control

 - Would a hanging tag or sign be a more effective way to mark a given pipe or fitting?

-As you conduct your facility inspection, refer to a pipe schematic or facility plan.
+As you conduct your facility inspection, refer to a piping schematic or facility plan.
 Make sure that all the pipes that appear in the plan are actually present in your facility, and vice versa.
 A pipe system must include all sources, distribution, mixing, and discharge pipes, as well as all of the fittings, valves, and tanks that they connect, and ensure to include locations of shut-off valves.

 Each item should be accurately recorded on your schematic.
 As the project continues, you can use the schematic to create a list of any new markers that need to be created, and old ones that need to be updated.